AFZL95/Grape_Graph/Readme.md

 ![img_1](https://github.com/AFZL95/Grape_Graph/blob/master/img/img_1.png)

-so travesing this tree with Breadth-First approach would be like:
+so traversing this tree with Breadth-First approach would be like:

 H -> B -> F -> A -> G -> E -> C -> D